apache/hadoop/hadoop-hdds/docs/content/next/RunningWithHDFS.md

 Ozone is designed to work with HDFS.
 So it is easy to deploy ozone in an existing HDFS cluster.

-Ozone does *not* support security today.
-It is a work in progress and tracked in [HDDS-4](https://issues.apache.org/jira/browse/HDDS-4).
-If you enable ozone in a secure HDFS cluster, for your own protection Ozone will refuse to work.

-In other words, till Ozone security work is done, Ozone will not work in any secure clusters.

-The container manager part of Ozone runs inside DataNodes as a pluggable module.
+The container manager part of Ozone can run inside DataNodes as a pluggable module or as a standalone component.
+This document describe how can it be started as a HDFS datanode plugin.

 To activate ozone you should define the service plugin implementation class.

 <div class="alert alert-warning" role="alert">